ubsuny/LLPS-ProteinRNA_Condensates-CP2P2024/documentation.md

   - **25 mM NaCl**: Provides ionic strength to stabilize charges on biomolecules.
   - **20 mM DTT**: Prevents the formation of disulfide bonds between cysteine residues.

 The condensate sample was sandwiched between a tween 20-coated coverslip and a slide with mineral oil to prevent evaporation and maintain sample integrity.
 High-resolution imaging was performed using an epifluorescence microscope with a 100x oil-immersion objective lens.

+### Equations Used for Analysis

+**Mean Squared Displacement (MSD) Equation**:

+$MSD(\tau) = 4D\tau^\alpha$

+  Where:
+  - $D$ is the diffusion coefficient, which measures how fast particles spread out over time.
+  - $\tau$ is the lag time over which the displacement of the particles is measured.
+  - $\alpha$ is the diffusive exponent—classically 1 for Brownian motion in viscous fluids, indicating a linear relationship between MSD and time, characteristic of normal diffusion.
+Values different from 1 suggest anomalous diffusion: $\alpha < 1$ indicates subdiffusive (slow diffusion), and $\alpha > 1$ indicates superdiffusive (fast diffusion).

+  This equation is fundamental for analyzing the random motion of particles within the condensates.
+It quantifies how much a particle's position changes over time, providing insights into the dynamics within the medium.
+The diffusion coefficient \( D \) measures the rate of particle dispersion, while \( \alpha \) indicates the nature of the diffusion (normal, subdiffusive, superdiffusive).

+**Stokes-Einstein Equation**:

+  $\eta = \frac{k_BT}{6\pi rD}$

+  Where:
+  - $\eta$ is viscosity, representing the fluid's resistance to gradual deformation by shear stress or tensile stress.
+  - $k_B$ is the Boltzmann constant, which links temperature to energy.
+  - $T$ is the absolute temperature of the fluid.
+  - $r$ is the radius of the bead, serving as a scale of the particle size in the fluid.
+  - $D$ is the diffusion coefficient from the MSD equation, providing a measure of how quickly particles are moving through the fluid.

+  This equation is used to calculate the viscosity of the fluid based on the diffusion coefficient derived from the MSD data.
+Viscosity is a key parameter in understanding how biomolecular condensates influence cellular processes.
+It measures the fluid's internal resistance to flow and can indicate how substances move through the condensate, affecting reaction rates and molecular interactions.

+These equations are integral to the analysis as they allow for the quantification of physical properties that are critical to understanding the behavior of biomolecular condensates under various conditions.
+By measuring how particles move in response to their environment, researchers can infer the mechanical and dynamic properties of the condensates.

 #### Data Analysis